geohackweek/ghw2019_deepstac/README.md

    spatio-temporal datasets via python package.
 2. Learn about the pipeline necessary to develop a deep learning product.
+3.
-3. Learn how to extract variable importance from a model.
+3. Learn how to extract variable importance from a model
 ```
 # Scientific Questions:
 ```